taikoxyz/raiko/README_Docker.md

    docker compose run --rm raiko --init
    ```
    It creates a new, encrypted private key in `~/.config/raiko/secrets` directory.
 It also prints a public key that you need to send to the Taiko team for registration.
+   Register the "Instance address"(pinted by `--init` command) with the Taiko team.
+Once the Taiko team registers your instance, you will be able to use it to sign proofs.

 [gramine-encrypted-files]: https://gramine.readthedocs.io/en/stable/manifest-syntax.html#encrypted-files